NotBobak/Personal-Projects/Personal Programming Projects/R/README.md

 ## Introduction

 R was the second programming language I learned.
-At first I used it for simulating basic binomial distribution simulations but I quickly transitioned into using R as a data analysis tool thoughout my university career.
+At first I used it for basic binomial distribution simulations but I quickly transitioned into using R as a data analysis tool thoughout my university career.
 Since then I've worked on numerous personal projects in different kinds of work.
 This repository holds some of the work that I have completed.

 # Project Examples